-Can we avoid taxes on our employee stock options by transferring shares to our children?
+Can we avoid taxes on by transferring employee stock options shares to our children?

 October 31, 2005